 When folded, it’s not the smallest, but it still takes up less space than no-fold treadmills.
 For the price, it’s worth the investment if you’re happy to run without the bells and whistles of higher-end treadmills that offer extras such as live or ion-demand classes.

 JTX Sprint 5 Treadmill: Also consider

 As a general rule, the smaller the fold, the lower the power output (and so it won’t go as fast as others), but the Echelon Stride goes against this.
 The Stride is a more compact folding treadmill that’s slightly higher on the price scale.
 It folds down to just 26cm tall, so can be stored away easily under a bed or sofa.
-It matches the Sprint 5’s incline and speed, as well as providing access to Echelon’s live and on-demand classes for a monthly subscription.
+It matches the Sprint 5’s incline and speed, as well as provides access to Echelon’s live and on-demand classes for a monthly subscription.

 If you’re after a foldable treadmill and your budget doesn’t quite stretch to the Sprint 5, the Mobvoi Home Folding Treadmill is worth considering.
 At around half the price of the Sprint 5, you can get a treadmill that folds down to an extremely small size.
-As you might expect for the price though, the power is limited to just 0.75HP, with a maximum speed of 7.4mph and no incline options so it’s not suited to those wanting to run hard intervals or fast tempo runs.
+As you might expect for the price, though, the power is limited to just 0.75HP, with a maximum speed of 7.4mph and no incline options, so it’s not suited to those wanting to run hard intervals or fast tempo runs.

 The JTX Sprint 3 might carry a modest price tag, but it’s far from basic – this comfortable-to-use folding treadmill provides a quality workout every time.
 There are no fancy extras like Bluetooth connectivity, but it does come with a tablet/phone holder allowing users to prop up their device of choice to aid a run.
 It's more compact than the Sprint-5 and has a smaller running deck, but if you're a petit runner, you can save some money by buying the Sprint-3 instead of the Sprint-5.